ddd-crew/aggregate-design-canvas/README.md

 ### 4. Enforced Invariants & 5.
 Corrective Policies

 One of the main jobs of the aggregate is to enforce business invariants.
-These invariants protect business logic and listing the main ones in this section will make sure that you agree on the responsibilities that the aggregate has.
+These invariants protect business logic.
+Listing the main ones in this section will make sure that you agree on the responsibilities that the aggregate has.
 A large number of enforced invariants can indicate high local complexity of the aggregate implementation.

 If you decide to change the boundaries of the aggregate and relax some of the invariants (for example to reduce the chance of concurrency conflict), then some extra business logic might be required to correct some of the inconsistencies.
 In the context of this canvas, we call this logic corrective policies.
 A large number of such policies might indicate that the business logic was pushed outside of the aggregate, which can increase the complexity of implementation.